 Since sensory processing affects many body systems, the effects of inefficient processing can be seen in many functional areas.
 A child may show extreme intolerance during mealtime, by eating a very limited diet and prefer only certain temperatures and textures.
 The goal would be to increase the variety of food in his diet and decrease gagging and vomiting so he can comfortably eat a meal.

 Another child who becomes extremely upset when dressing and bathing might require techniques such as adding a sensory activity regularly throughout her day.
 This helps to ‘balance’ and regulate her sensory system so she can tolerate daily self-care without behavioral issues.

 Your child’s behavior is a form of communication and a qualified occupational therapist can help to tease out SPD issues.
-SPD can stand alone or come along with many medical, cognitive, and stress-related conditions.
-When provided correctly and if the child’s system responds well, sensory integration therapy can significantly help children live an improved quality of life.
+SPD can stand alone or go along with many medical, cognitive, and stress-related conditions.
+When provided correctly, and if the child’s system responds well, sensory integration therapy can significantly help children live an improved quality of life.

 And remember, you can provide your child with appropriate sensory activities at home.
 Consult with your child’s OT in order to follow a sensory diet designed to meet your child’s specific needs.
 Check out our article on creating your own Sensory Tool Box!

 Do you have more questions about sensory integration therapy or how to find the right therapist?
 Let us know in the comments!

 Why does your child have a meltdown as soon as they get home from school?
 Why can’t they engage and tell you about their day?
 Why can’t they seem to focus and follow instructions for tasks around the house?

 Read this article to learn why and use our ideas and strategies to help!